 More than three-quarters (76%) of Americans in ULSE's holiday safety study say they typically purchase gifts this season.
-Of those, 83% anticipate buying some type of batterypowered gift.
+Of those, 83% anticipate buying some type of battery-powered gift.
 Top items include electronic toys, wireless or Bluetooth headphones, small kitchen appliances, personal care products, smartphones, and portable speakers.

 While a vast majority of gift buyers say they are motivated to buy from well-known retailers (79%) and well-known brands (75%), the strongest motivator is price (85%).
-The holidays are an expensive time of year, so of gift buyers say they prefer to buy products that meet safety standards the desire for deals is not surprising.
+The holidays are an expensive time of year, so the desire for deals is not surprising.
 Yet only 64% say they prefer to buy products because they meet safety standards.
 As consumers head into stores or buy online, there are recommendations to help ensure their good deals don't bargain away safety.